AdomasGrigolis/RO47015-Group-1_data_analysis/README.md

 # RO47015-Group-1_data_analysis
-This is a code repository for RO47015 course at TUDelft made in 2025 for HRI experiment which compares haptic and visual assistance in boom crane operation task.
+This is a code repository for RO47015 course at Delft University of Technology made in 2025 for physical human robot interaction (pHRI) experiment which compares haptic and visual assistance in boom crane operation task.
 The primary purpose of the data analysis pipeline is to investigate between-condition effects.
 The experiment is within-subject design.

 The main [data_analysis](src/data_analysis.py) can be run using: